 To register for a workshop, click the date and time you want.Please only register for each program once.

-Our Visiting Library Service provides free home delivery of library materials and resources to homebound seniors or Elders who are matched with trained volunteers.
-Volunteers, acting as library ambassadors, provide personal phone calls and connections to homebound patrons to discuss, search, reserve and then deliver library materials and resources.
+Our Visiting Library Service provides free home delivery of library materials and resources for home-bound members of the community.
+Through this program, volunteer library ambassadors provide personal phone calls and connections to patrons, reserve and deliver library materials and resources.
 This service adheres to Covid-19 health and safety guidelines.

 If you are a senior or Elder in Squamish who would benefit from home delivery of library materials, please complete our Visiting Library Service Patron Registration Form below.
 If you aren’t able to apply on the computer, you can call the library (604-892-3110) to register over the phone or request a paper form.